yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

     - The fourth and strongest shake
     - Only the victim status group flashes and shakes
     - The victim HP number and HP bar decrease during the two flashes
-    - The victim's carry and new defense values reset to zero when the feedback begins
+    - The victim's current-round defense display resets to zero when the feedback begins
   - Healing:
     - Two soft white flashes over approximately 0.52 seconds
     - Only the healing side's status group flashes